You are hereMarijuana Grow Books Review

-Insider info: I know that Ed Rosenthal is currently in the process of writing a completely revamped and updated encyclopedia about growing, which should be released sometimes in late 2016 or early 2017!
+Insider info: I know that Ed Rosenthal is currently in the process of writing a completely revamped and updated encyclopedia about growing, which should be released sometimes in early-to-mid 2017!
 This book is great, and you should still get it, but just know that a new one is coming!

 "Marijuana may not be addictive, but growing it is." ~ Ed Rosenthal

 This book can be considered an "all-in-one" grow bible, but I'd say the one downside is the information leans more towards bigger gardens than smaller closet grows.

 Additionally, this book contains an extreme amount of information, which is what really qualifies it as an inclusive "marijuana growing handbook".
 However, because of this, if you're just getting started and only want to grow just a couple of plants, this grow book may be total information overload.

 On the flip side, if you're thinking about starting your own, larger-scale grow, or if you already have some experience growing and want to expand your knowledge, you seriously should invest in this book and flip through it sometime.
 You won't regret it :)